-Perfect chocolate chip cookies are ready in just 20 minutes.
+Perfect chocolate chip cookies every time and they’re ready in just 20 minutes.
 No chilling or softening butter required!
 (This post updated in April 2018 to include a video!)

 I know.
 The internet does not need another chocolate chip cookie recipe, right?
 I mean, who do I think I am showing up here and claiming to have perfected such a simple cookie.